Across from City Hall, next to Grill Marks

 Clemson STEAM Exhibit

 Clemson University faculty, students, and staff will showcase the intersection of Science, Technology, Engineering, Art, and Math in the Clemson STEAM Exhibit.
-This year’s exhibits are packed with interactive displays, demonstrations, and activities as well as opportunities to talk with Clemson students, faculty, and staff conducting cutting-edge research in engineering, the sciences, and the arts.
-Visitors will be able to explore holograms and light micro graphs; program drawing robots; create small scale denture models for elephants; visualize music through light; test the pH of food to create intelligent and active packaging; and experience how theatre lighting affects color perception.
-New pieces from the popular Science as Art collection will also be on display, and visitors will be able to use microscopes that researchers used to create some of these stunning images.
-Finally, visitors of all ages are encouraged to participate in hands-on activities with EMAG!NE, Clemson’s STEAM outreach network.
+This year’s exhibit will be packed with interactive displays, demonstrations, and activities along with opportunities to interact with Clemson students, faculty, and staff conducting cutting-edge research in engineering, the sciences, and the arts.
+Visitors will explore architectural concepts through paper construction; program drawing robots; help assemble and play a pipe organ; and experience the creation of digital art.
+New pieces from the popular Science as Art collection will also be on display, and visitors will be able to use the microscopes that researchers used to create some of these stunning images.

 If you have ever wondered what a butterfly’s mouth or a starfish look like under a microscope, you will not want to miss “The Magnificent Microcosm,” sponsored by the Clemson Light Imaging Facility.
 You will have the chance to look at samples under a microscope and see images from our “HOOKEd on Microscopy” contest.

 Shape shifting and jump contests, magic metal and collaborative creation!
 This exhibition will showcase how origami – the ancient paper folding art – can inspire engineered structures and materials.
 Meanwhile, exploration opportunities related to atomic structure and properties will also be available.

 Guests will fold paper shapes to learn about architectural concepts.
 The individual

 paper constructions will be added to a larger structure that will transform throughout the festival